Digital business gives IT infrastructure and operations leaders a mandate to implement organization-wide automation.

-Milind Govekar, research vice president at Gartner, said IT organizations need to move from opportunistic to systematic automation of IT processes.
+Milind Govekar, research vice president at Gartner, says IT organizations need to move from opportunistic to systematic automation of IT processes.

 “IT organizations need to move from opportunistic to systematic automation of IT processes.”

-“Most current use of automation in IT involves scripting,” said Mr. Govekar.
+“Most current use of automation in IT involves scripting,” says Govekar.
 “Scripts are more fragile than agile.
 What you end up with is disconnected islands of automation, with spaghetti code throughout the organization when what you need is a systematic, enterprise-wide lasagne.”